bertilmuth/requirementsascode/requirementsascodeextract/README.md

 .build();
 ```

-Important: you need to use instances of classes with special names in the model,
+You have to use classes with special names in the model,
 as the engine will create documentation from these names.

-For example, in step S2, the ```enterName``` method returns an instance of the following class:
+For example, in step S2, the ```enterName()``` method returns the following class:
 ``` java
 public class EnterName {
 	public final String name;